mjoppich/bioGUI/README.md

 If you want to know which modules are already available, please visit the supporting information [website](https://www.bio.ifi.lmu.de/software/biogui/index.html).
 There you can see a list of available modules, submit your own or request new template.
 If you have any problem, or you want to request a new template, you may also use the github issue tracker right in this repository!

+## Developer's Guides

+If you are a developer and want to write a *bioGUI* (install template), there's good news: it's fairly easy.

+Please follow [this guide](http://biogui.readthedocs.io/en/latest/biogui_idea.html) for information on how to write the *install module*.
+Within the *install module* you need to embed/write your actual GUI definition.
+This is explained in the [install template example](http://biogui.readthedocs.io/en/latest/install_template_example.html).

+From my experience in writing *install modules*, it is best to copy an existing install template and modify this, for both the install part, as well as the *GUI* part.

 ## I want to know more about bioGUI